Meromorphic solutions of delay differential equations related to logistic type and generalizations: Introduction and main results

-The logistic equation $w'(z)=w(z)\left[b(z)+a(z)w(z)\right]$ with coefficients $a, b$ meromorphic on the complex plane is just the special case of the Riccati differential equation $w'=a_{0}(z)+a_{1}(z)w+a_{2}w^{2}$ which was investigated by H. Wittich \cite{wittich} in 1960 using the method of Nevanlinna theory.
-Later on, many mathematician deeply studied more general differential equation of the Yosida-Malmquist type (see \cite{bank-kaufman} or \cite{laine}).
-Throughout this paper, a meromorphic function $f$ means meromorphic in the complex plane $\mathbb{C}.$ If no poles occur, then $f$ reduces to an entire function.
-For every real number $x\geq 0,$ we define $\log^{+}x:=\max\{0, \log x\}.$ Assume that $n(r, f)$ counts the number of the poles of $f$ in $|z|\leq r$ (counting multiplicity), if ignoring multiplicity, then denote it by $\overline{n}(r, f).$ The Nevanlinna characteristic function of $f$ is defined by where $N(r,f):=\int_{0}^{r}\frac{n(t,f)-n(0,f)}{t}dt+n(0,f)\log r$ is called the counting function of poles of $f$ and $m(r,f):=\frac{1}{2\pi}\int_{0}^{2\pi}\log^{+}\left|f(re^{i\theta})\right|d\theta$ is called the proximity function of $f.$ The first main theorem in Nevanlinna theory states that holds for any value $a\in\mathbb{C}.$ For more notations and definitions of the Nevanlinna theory, refer to \cite{hayman-1}.
-We will introduce some other basic results of Nevanlinna theory if necessary.
+As a generalization of the logistic equation $w'(z)=w(z)\left[b(z)+a(z)w(z)\right]$ with coefficients $a, b$ meromorphic on the complex plane, the Riccati differential equation was investigated by H. Wittich \cite{wittich} in 1960 by using the method of Nevanlinna theory in complex analysis.
+Later on, many mathematician deeply studied more general differential equation of the Yosida-Malmquist type where $R(z, f(z))$ is a rational function of $f$ in $z$ (see \cite{yosida}, \cite{bank-kaufman} or \cite{laine}).
+Thus there arises an interesting topic on the study of solutions of delay differential equations of logistic type and generalization in the viewpoint of Nevanlinna theory.

+In 2017, Halburd and Korhonen \cite{halburd-korhonen} obtained the following theorem which is motivated by G. R. W. Quispel, H. W. Capel, and R. Sahadevan \cite{quispel-capel-sahadevan}.
+Recently, R. R. Zhang and Z. B. Huang \cite{zhang-huang}, K. Liu and C. J. Song \cite{liu-song} also studied this topic.